Risks of Cell Phone Use While Driving

 Everyone knows that it’s bad, but the majority of people still use their phones while driving.
 In fact, car manufacturers are making it even easier to use your phone while driving legally.
 That’s right.
 Many laws regarding cell phone use while driving specify that the phone use must involve your hands.
 Essentially that the traffic law states, you shouldn’t remove your hands from the wheel.

-But the hand removal isn’t the only problem.
+Our car accident attorneys in Tampa have seen that hand removal isn’t the only problem.
 The distraction and presence of the phone is the bigger risk.

 Stats and Facts